danielnelson37/problem-set-2_1/fellow-submissions/Paul-Sobers.md

 ## Types, Values, and Operators

 1. What is _unary operator_?
 Give an example of one.
-Answer: An _unary operator_ is an operator that takes one value.
+Answer: A _unary operator_ is an operator that takes one operand.
 For example the logical operator (not !).

 2. What is a _binary operator_?
 Give an example of one.
-Answer: A _binary operator_ is an operator that takes two values.
+Answer: A _binary operator_ is an operator that takes two operands.
 For example the logical operator (and &&).

 3. When do we use the _ternary operator_?
 Use a code snippet to illustrate below?
-Answer: We use the _ternary operator_ when we have 3 values and want to ask to return a value base on the boolean value on the left.
+Answer: We use the _ternary operator_ with 3 operands and want to ask a question(?) and return a value based on a condition.
 `console.log(true ?
 1 : 2);`
 ` output:1`

 4. What is the difference between using the _strict_ and _non-strict_ equality operators?
-Answer: The difference between using _strict_ and _non-strict_ equality operators is we use _strict_ equality operator when performing comparison on operands  of the same type.
-We use _non-strict_ when comparing operands even if they are not of the same type.
+Answer: The difference between using _strict_ and _non-strict_ equality operators is we use _strict_ equality operator when comparing  on operands that must be the same type otherwise it will return false.
+We use _non-strict_ when comparing operands even if they are not of the same type and coerce to be the same type.

 5. What are the seven JavaScript data types?
 Which of these are considered _primitive_?
 Answer: The seven JavaScript data types are `Strings` ,`Number`,`Boolean`,`Null`,`Undefined`,`Object`,and `Symbol`. `Strings`,`Number`,`Boolean`,`Null`,`Undefined` are considered _primitive_.